 Consider publishing an open access product

 Ask your funding body or librarian whether they have funds to support Gold open access publications.
 We also offer discounts or waivers on our article processing charges for researchers in the developing world and other groups.
 There is more information on our pages about our open access options for books and our open access options for journals.

 Host seminars, events and workshops

 Bring people together at an event based on the research in your work.
-Consider online events such as tweetups and webinars.
-Speak to our marketing team for advice on how to make these happen.
-Also, attend relevant events elsewhere and talk about your work whenever and wherever you can!
+Consider online events and speak to our marketing team for advice on how to make these happen.
+Also, attend relevant events elsewhere and talk about your work whenever and wherever you can.

 Write blog posts